iarsystems/cmake-tutorial/README.md

 The core ideas in this tutorial, inspired by the [Technical Note 190701][url-iar-docs-tn190701], serve as a mini-guide on how CMake can be used alongside the __IAR C/C++ Compiler__ to cross-compile embedded software applications.

-__This tutorial assumes that the reader is familiar with the usage of the IAR Systems tools,as well as with the Kitware tools, from their respective command-line interfaces.__
+__This tutorial assumes that the reader is familiar with the usage of the IAR Systems tools, as well as with the Kitware tools, from their respective command-line interfaces.__

 ## Required tools